 - The Pennsylvania State Archives

 Click here for information specifically about prison records at the State Archives.
-The Pennsylvania State Archives has the most comprehensive collection of inmate records from Eastern State Penitentiary.
+The Pennsylvania State Archives has the most comprehensive collection of prisoner records from Eastern State Penitentiary.
 Click here for the Genealogical Research at the Pennsylvania State Archives web page.

 - Philadelphia Area Consortium of Special Collections Libraries (PACSCL)